 Asia is also experiencing faster electricity demand growth than any other region, about 5% per year.
 Over half of the electricity demand rise in Asia (52%) was met with clean electricity in the seven years from 2015 to 2022, double the 26% achieved in the seven years before that.
 This is significant since 84% of the global electricity demand rise from 2015 to 2022 happened in Asia.

-Rising electricity demand makes it difficult for fast-growing Asian economies to reduce their reliance on coal power.
-What happens in Asia is without doubt the most important for determining whether we can limit temperatures to 1.5 degrees.
+Rising electricity demand makes it difficult for fast-growing Asian economies to reduce their reliance on fossil fuels.
+What happens in Asia will without a doubt determine whether the world can limit global heating to 1.5C.